Pompeiro/TFT-DSS/README.md

 # TFT-DSS
 Teamfight Tactics Decisive Support System

-17.09 back to business and working on improvements in set 4, was doing research about neural networks to deal with computer vision for DSS.
+15.11 First try to build champions detector based on CNN with FastAI.
+Results at the bottom.

 This is my current project, and I will work on advices which champion should user pick from 5 random champions that user can buy.